Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Complete Barrett-Crane model: spacelike and timelike tetrahedra

-Implementing a relational strategy requires the introduction of a \textit{physical Lorentzian reference frame}.
-To this purpose, following~\cite{Marchetti:2021gcv}, we minimally couple four massless and free scalar fields which serve as the dynamical clock and rods of our system.
-Furthermore, we introduce an additional minimally coupled, massless, free, \qmarks{matter} scalar field to the system, which is assumed to dominate the field content of the emergent cosmology (Assumption~\ref{ass:ds5}).
+{In this work, following~\cite{Marchetti:2021gcv}, we implement the relational strategy by using a physical Lorentzian reference frame} {composed of four MCMF scalar fields, serving as the dynamical clock and rods of our system.} Furthermore, we introduce an additional {MCMF} \qmarks{matter} scalar field which is assumed to dominate the field content of the emergent cosmology (Assumption~\ref{ass:ds5}).
 Following the strategy of~\cite{Oriti:2016qtz,Li:2017uao,Gielen:2018fqv}, the scalar fields are coupled to the GFT in such a way that the Feynman amplitudes correspond to simplicial gravity path integrals with a minimally coupled scalar field placed on dual vertices of the triangulation and propagating along dual edges (see~\ref{ass:ds2}).
 As shown in detail in Refs.~\cite{Oriti:2016qtz,Li:2017uao}, this is realized by extending the domain of the group field by the scalar field values,

-where $\rf^\mu = (\rf^0,\vb*{\rf})$ are the four reference fields with $\rf^0$ being the clock and $\vb*{\rf}$ being the three rods, and where $\mf$ denotes the additional \enquote{matter} scalar field.\footnote{We use $\mu,\nu,...\in\{0,1,2,3\}$ as indices for the reference fields as well as for harmonic coordinates, discussed in Appendix~\ref{sec:Classical perturbation theory}.
+where $\rf^\mu = (\rf^0,\vb*{\rf})$ are the four reference fields with $\rf^0$ being the clock and $\vb*{\rf}$ being the three rods, and where $\mf$ denotes the additional \enquote{matter} scalar field. {We use $\mu,\nu,...\in\{0,1,2,3\}$ as indices for the reference fields as well as for harmonic coordinates, discussed in Appendix~\ref{sec:Classical perturbation theory}.
 Lower Latin letters $i,j,...\in\{1,2,3\}$ denote hereby spatial components.
-For other than harmonic coordinates, spacetime indices are given by lower Latin letters $a,b,... \in\{0,1,2,3\}$.} The two kinetic kernels $\mathcal{K}_\alpha$, entering Eq.~\eqref{eq:general GFT kinetic action}, are extended to
+For other than harmonic coordinates, spacetime indices are given by lower Latin letters $a,b,... \in\{0,1,2,3\}$.}